objectiv/objectiv.io/docs/docs/tracking/core-concepts/trackers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Objectiv currently supports three trackers:
+Objectiv currently supports four trackers:
+* [React Tracker](#react-tracker) for installation into React web apps.
+* [React Native Tracker](#react-tracker) for installation into React Native apps.
 * [Browser Tracker](#browser-tracker) for installation into websites and JS web apps via npm.
-* [React Tracker](#react-tracker) for installation into React web apps.
 * [Angular Tracker](#angular-tracker) for installation into Angular web apps.

 ## React Tracker
 The [React Tracker](/tracking/react/how-to-guides/getting-started.md) is available via npm to be directly installed into your React application.
 It relies on React Context Providers for Location tracking and hooks for Event tracking.
 Tracking Locations with React Tracker is much easier and reliable than with BrowserTracker.

 See the [How-to Guide for React](/tracking/react/how-to-guides/getting-started.md) to get started.

 By default, the React Tracker automatically tracks the [ApplicationLoaded](/tracking/react/api-reference/eventTrackers/trackApplicationLoadedEvent.md) event.

+## React Native Tracker
+The [React Native Tracker](/tracking/react-native/how-to-guides/getting-started.md) is available via npm to be directly installed into your React Native application.

+See the [How-to Guide for React Native](/tracking/react-native/how-to-guides/getting-started.md) to get started.

 ## Browser Tracker
 The [Browser Tracker](/tracking/browser/how-to-guides/getting-started.md) is available via npm.